jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 how to see what is in a directory
 ********************************************************************************************

-* I can use ls_ to show what is in a directory_ and see information about the files_ in it
+* I can use ls_ to see what is in a directory_ and see more information about the files_ and folders_ in it

   .. code-block:: python
     :emphasize-lines: 1